poier/murauer/README.md

 ##### Use model pre-trained with synthetic data
 Download the model (filename: `model_synth_only.mdl_pretrain`) from [our server](https://files.icg.tugraz.at/d/0e6ccba6689040349f21/).
-To use the default configuration, place the model in `results/pretrained_models/synthetic_only`:
+To use the default configuration, place the model in `results/pretrained_models`:
 ```
-mkdir -p results/pretrained_models
+mkdir results/pretrained_models
 wget -O results/pretrained_models/model_synth_only.mdl_pretrain https://files.icg.tugraz.at/f/e455628c1d8a44289a03/?dl=1
 ```
 If you placed the model at a different location you need to change